 This learning program focuses on the practical application of strengths-based engagement and motivational interviewing skills when working with girls involved in the Child Welfare and Juvenile Justice systems.
-Learners are trained how trauma can impact girls’ development and subsequent behaviors.
+Learners are trained on how trauma can impact girls’ development and subsequent behaviors.
 This training also equips learners to better interact with adolescent girls and provide those girls with information on reproductive and sexual health.
 Through a series of interactive exercises, the program provides learners the opportunity to practice trauma-informed techniques they can use to support girls and young women.
 Before attending this instructor-led training, learners must complete all course prerequisites listed below and an online pre-test.

 Who Should Attend?

 Direct service staff and supervisors working in Child Welfare or Juvenile Justice.

 - Strengthen their use of motivational interviewing skills when working with girls and young women.